kedacore/keda-docs/content/concepts/authentication/content.md

 > TIP: If creating a deployment yaml that references a secret, be sure the secret is created before the deployment that references it, and the scaledObject after both of them to avoid race conditions.

 While this method works for many scenarios, there are some downsides.
 With the container reference approach, it means every reference the `ScaledObject` needs must be included on the container.
+It also makes sharing identity across many ScaledObjects more difficult.
 It also doesn't support a model where other types of authentication may work - namely "pod identity" where access to a source could be acquired with no secrets or connection strings.
 For these and other reasons, we also provide a `TriggerAuthentication` resource to define authentication as a separate resource to a `ScaledObject`, which can reference secrets directly or supply configuration like pod identiy.

 ## TriggerAuthentication